Skip to content

 Recently, I got myself an Epiphone SG Custom Ebony, primarily for being able to play D standard/Drop C tunings and just made a quick video.
 Check it out for yourself and see how it sounds!
 To me, it’s an even way better feeling than playing on standard tuning.

-Elixir Nanoweb 11-49 Sound Demo & Test (no talking)
+Elixir Nanoweb 11-49 (12102) Sound Demo & Test (no talking)

 I recommend anyone to try Elixir Strings at least once and see how it feels every day!
 If you have been focusing only on standard, uncoated strings, you are missing out on a lot of comforts!

-As you can see from the image above, I have already stocked up my lovely Elixir strings for my Fender American Standard Stratocaster, Schecter Hellraiser Hybrid PT-7 and Epiphone SG Custom Ebony.
-At the moment, I’m using Pyramid strings to test and publish my articles and reviews here for you!
-But once I’m done I will get back to the best strings on the planet, Elixirs!
+As you can see from the image above, I have already stocked up my lovely Elixir strings for my Fender American Standard Stratocaster, Schecter Hellraiser Hybrid PT-7 and Epiphone SG Custom Ebony and will be sharing more test videos with you!
+I hope you have enjoyed this article and found this helpful so far!

 Thanks for visiting my blog and supporting me so far!
 I will hopefully see you in the next review here!